Desperate Situation for Gaza's 1 Million Children

 Watch the video: Tasneem's story

-A staggering increase in the number of acute malnutrition cases
+A staggering increase in acute malnutrition among children

 "I feel weak and dizzy, my stomach hurts and my bones are beginning to show," said 12-year-old Tasneem, who is living in a tent in Al Yarmouk camp for the internally displaced.